mudita/MuditaOS/doc/running_on_phone.md

 - EXT4
 - LittleFS

-Both fat and ext4 can be mointed nativelly on linux, ext4 needs additional drivers on MacOS.
+Both FAT and ext4 can be mounted natively on Linux, ext4 needs additional drivers on macOS.
 To access LittleFS you need to mount it via FUSE using the following command `lfsfuse /dev/sdX <mount_point> --block_size=32768`